 By leveraging data collected from customers, top fashion eCommerce sites are predicting whether their customers are showing any signs of buying a particular product, by analyzing the number of visits to product pages, email open rates etc. These insights are then utilized to create better and positive shopping experiences.

 AI-powered personalization is also increasingly being used to recommend products to customers.
-It has been proved beyond doubt that customers enjoy being recommended products and deals which are relevant to them, and like having their shopping experience accelerated in the process.
+Additionally, we have seen proof that online shoppers enjoy being recommended products and deals which are relevant to them.
+Besides, they like having their shopping experience accelerated in the process.

 Machine Learning Aided On-Site Search

 Some fashion eCommerce web designs also incorporate machine learning to improve their onsite search.
-Fashion Nova’s predictive autocomplete, for instance, saves the shoppers time, and also loads popular products – all at once.
+For instance, Fashion Nova’s predictive autocomplete saves the shoppers time, and also loads popular products – all at once.

 AI-powered virtual assistants/stylists